 and drink, where substantial support is needed.
-This unit must be assessed in accordance with Skills for Health Assessment Principles.
-This unit links to SCDHSC0213, SCDHSC0214
+Assessment requirements specified by asector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Health Assessment Principles.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to SCDHSC0213, SCDHSC0214